 - State and federal laws regulating the confidentiality of a person’s HIV antibody status.

-The hepatitis B vaccination status and records regarding any occupational exposure, if any, shall be kept in strict confidence during employment, plus thirty years, for any employee with reasonably anticipated exposure to blood or other potentially infectious material.
-The records of occupational exposures shall include:
+The Hepatitis B vaccination status and records regarding any occupational exposure, if any, will be kept in strict confidence during employment, plus thirty years, for any employee with reasonably anticipated exposure to blood or other potentially infectious material.
+The records of occupational exposures will include:

 - The employee’s name and social security number;